Imaginatorix/Custom-Mummy-Maze-WIP-/README.md

 - Solver [WIP] - implemented using a recursive function

 Plan to add:
-- A sort of other gamemode which makes Maze Making more easier
+- A sort of other gamemode which makes Maze Making easier